 SPARK is dedicated to creating the resources that we need to build and strengthen our communities fighting for reproductive justice in Georgia and the South.
 Through radical analysis, community conversations, and people driven research, SPARK has been able to develop a unique mixture of resources and media that provide lessons, tools, art, stories, and models for effectively building and sustaining a powerful Southern reproductive justice movement.

-If you would like to request a hard copy, please complete the form on the Contact Us page.
+If you would like to request a hard copy, please email us at email@example.com.
 If you have any questions or would like to share how you’re using these materials, please call 404.331.3250 or email us at firstname.lastname@example.org.

 Please consider making a donation to support the hard work of the folks who put these materials together.
 They would not be possible without the continued dedication and invest of our members and communities.